MatthewReid854/reliability/docs/Fitting a specific distribution to data.rst

 Fitting a specific distribution to data
 '''''''''''''''''''''''''''''''''''''''

 The module ``reliability.Fitters`` provides many probability distribution fitting functions.
-These functions can be thought of in two categories; non-location shifted distributions [eg. Weibull (α,β)], and location shifted distributions [eg. Weibull (α,β,γ)].
-All of the distributions can be fitted to both complete and imcomplete (right censored) data.
+These functions can be thought of in three categories; non-location shifted distributions [eg. Weibull (α,β)], location shifted distributions [eg. Weibull (α,β,γ)], and special distributions (e.g. Weibull Mixture model).
+All of the distributions can be fitted to both complete and incomplete (right censored) data.
 All distributions in the Fitters module are named with their number of parameters (eg. Fit_Weibull_2P uses α,β, whereas Fit_Weibull_3P uses α,β,γ).
 This is intended to remove ambiguity about what distribution you are fitting.

 Distributions are fitted simply by using the desired function and specifying the data as failures or right_censored data.
 You must have at least as many failures as there are distribution parameters or the fit would be under-constrained.
 It is generally advisable to have at least 4 data points as the accuracy of the fit is proportional to the amount of data.
 Once fitted, the results are assigned to an object and the fitted parameters can be accessed by name, as shown in the examples below.
 The goodness of fit criterions are also available as AICc (Akaike Information Criterion corrected), BIC (Bayesian Information Criterion), and AD (Anderson-Darling), though these are more useful when comparing the fit of multiple distributions such as in the `Fit_Everything <https://reliability.readthedocs.io/en/latest/Fitting%20all%20available%20distributions%20to%20data.html>`_ function.
 As a matter of convenience, each of the modules in Fitters also generates a distribution object that has the parameters of the fitted distribution.

-The supported distributions are:
+The available functions are:

+-   Fit_Weibull_2P
--   Weibull_2P
+-   Fit_Weibull_3P
--   Weibull_3P
+-   Fit_Exponential_1P
--   Exponential_1P
+-   Fit_Exponential_2P
--   Exponential_2P
+-   Fit_Gamma_2P
--   Gamma_2P
+-   Fit_Gamma_3P
--   Gamma_3P
+-   Fit_Lognormal_2P
--   Lognormal_2P
+-   Fit_Lognormal_3P
--   Lognormal_3P
+-   Fit_Loglogistic_2P
--   Loglogistic_2P
+-   Fit_Loglogistic_3P
--   Loglogistic_3P
+-   Fit_Normal_2P
--   Normal_2P
+-   Fit_Gumbel_2P
--   Beta_2P
+-   Fit_Beta_2P
+-   Fit_Weibull_Mixture (see the `section <https://reliability.readthedocs.io/en/latest/Mixture%20models.html>`_ on this)
--   Weibull_Mixture (see the `section <https://reliability.readthedocs.io/en/latest/Weibull%20mixture%20models.html>`_ on this)
+-   Fit_Weibull_CR (see the `section <https://reliability.readthedocs.io/en/latest/Competing%20risk%20models.html>`_ on this)

 .. note:: The Beta distribution is only for data in the range 0 to 1.
 Specifying data outside of this range will cause an error.

 .. note:: If you have a very large amount of data (>100000 samples) then it is likely that your computer will take significant time to compute the results.
 This is a limitation of interpreted languages like Python compared to compiled languages like C++ which many commerial reliability software packages are written in.
 If you have very large volumes of data, you may want to consider using commercial software for faster computation time.
 The function Fit_Weibull_2P_grouped is designed to accept a dataframe which has multiple occurrences of some values (eg. multiple values all right censored to the same value when the test was ended).
 Depending on the size of the data set and the amount of grouping in your data, Fit_Weibull_2P_grouped may be much faster than Fit_Weibull_2P and achieve the same level of accuracy.
 This difference is not noticable if you have less than 10000 samples.
 For more information, see the example below on `using Fit_Weibull_2P_grouped <https://reliability.readthedocs.io/en/latest/Fitting%20a%20specific%20distribution%20to%20data.html#using-fit-weibull-2p-grouped-for-large-data-sets>`_.

 .. note:: Heavily censored data (>99.9% censoring) may result in a failure of the optimizer to find a solution.
 If you have heavily censored data, you may have a limited failure population problem.
 It is recommended that you do not try fitting one of these standard distributions to such a dataset as your results (while they may have achieved a successful fit) will be a poor description of your overall population statistic and you risk drawing the wrong conclusions when the wrong model is fitted.
-The limited failure population model is planned for a future release of reliability, though development on this model is yet to commence.
+The limited failure population model is planned for a future release of *reliability*, though development on this model is yet to commence.
 In the meantime, see JMP Pro's model for `Defective Subpopulations. <https://www.jmp.com/en_my/events/ondemand/statistical-methods-in-reliability/defective-subpopulation-distributions.html>`_

-.. note:: The confidence intervals shown on the plots below are only available for the Exponential (1P and 2P) and Weibull (2P and 3P) fitters.
-This library is being actively developed and over the next few months the confidence intervals will be added for the rest of the Fitters.
+.. note:: The confidence intervals are available for all of the standard distributions except for Fit_Gamma_2P, Fit_Gamma_3P and Fit_Beta_2P.
+This library is being actively developed and it is likely that Gamma and Beta distributions will have confidence intervals added in the next release.

 If you do not know which distribution you want to fit, then please see the `section <https://reliability.readthedocs.io/en/latest/Fitting%20all%20available%20distributions%20to%20data.html>`_ on using the Fit_Everything function which will find the best distribution to describe your data.
 It is highly recommended that you always try to fit everything and accept the best fit rather than choosing a particular distribution for subjective reasons.